ccluett/website/content/toroidal.md

 ---
 nav: toroidal
-title: false
+title: MATLAB Toroidal Propeller Generator

 ---

-## MATLAB Toroidal Propeller Generator

 This repository contains MATLAB scripts designed to generate high quality, parametric 3D geometries of toroidal propellers for maritime vehicles for educational and research purposes only.